Prevention taxonomy

 Evidence-informed guidance attached to concrete prevention situations in real time—the matrix is injected into the AI runtime, not left as disconnected literature.

-The third layer closes the system: anonymized field signals continuously refine what the platform deploys next, producing self-validating prevention standards instead of one-off guidelines.
+The third layer closes the design: anonymized field signals are intended to refine what the platform deploys next—evidence-informed protocol updates rather than one-off guidelines (subject to pilot evaluation).

-The engine above is not a separate product—it is the operational pipeline that connects taxonomy coordinates to measurable protocol updates.
+The engine above is not a separate product—it is the target pipeline connecting taxonomy coordinates to measurable protocol updates as pilots mature.

 Teenology logs and specialist intake summaries are tokenized and mapped to taxonomy coordinates at the PWA layer, with PII stripped at the edge.

-Anonymized telemetry enters an isolated BigQuery research contour for risk clustering and macro-epidemiological tracking.
+Anonymized telemetry is designed to enter an isolated BigQuery research contour for risk clustering and aggregate public-health trend analysis (when enabled in pilots).

 Verified statistical deltas adjust prompt boundaries, RAG injection, and routing—codifying benchmarks for AI-assisted psychological support.